sergiud/SuiteSparse/cmake/superbuild/README.md

 # CMake-based SuiteSparse Superbuild

-Building SuiteSparse on Microsoft Windows is fairly difficult, as all its dependencies must be typically built by hand.
+Building SuiteSparse on Microsoft Windows is not easy, as all its dependencies must be typically built by hand.
 The whole process is therefore rather complicated and time consuming.

-The `CMakeLists.txt` in this directory fully automates the build process.
+The [CMakeLists.txt](CMakeLists.txt) fully automates the build process.
 The CMake-based superbuild script will download all the dependencies and the tools required to build them, compile the libraries, and finally build SuiteSparse.